-Ayn Rand’s masterpiece ATLAS SHRUGGED has completed 50 years of its existence.
+Ayn Rand’s masterpiece ATLAS SHRUGGED has completed fifty-years in print.
 I thought this was a good time to pay homage to that visionary whose only fault perhaps was that she was way ahead of her time.
 For that fault alone she has been prosecuted by those who failed to understand her.
 Yet, the love she received from those who do understand her, far exceeds the criticism.

 Understanding the thought of a visionary takes effort.
 It happens only after we tune into their frequency.
-For this tuning in one would need to correct the errors in one’s basic premises.
-There were similar errors in my paradigms too.
+For this tuning in, one would need to correct the errors in one’s basic premises.
+There were errors in my thought process too.
 They prevented me from understanding her and from learning from her.
-It is possible that similar errors are proving a road-block to others too.
-It is my endeavor to explain how, and what, I have understood of her thought.
+It is possible that similar errors are proving to be a road-block to others too.
+It is my endeavour to explain how–and what–I have understood of her thought.

-It was my mother who introduced me to Ayn Rand when I was fifteen years old.
+It was my mother who introduced me to Ayn Rand when I was fifteen-years-old.
 She told me an abridged version of the story of Atlas Shrugged.
-I finally read the novel when I turned 17.
-I have been reading ATLAS SHRUGGED since then, and have read it over 310 times in the past 23 years.
+I finally read the novel when I turned seventeen.
+I have been reading ATLAS SHRUGGED since then, and have read it over three hundred and ten times in the past twenty-three years.

 In a way, I was lucky.
 I was introduced to a complex process of thought in a casual manner.
 My trust for my mom’s judgment made sure that I approached the novel with a readymade admiration and an accepting, undoubting mindset.
 In other words, I had already been primed to receive it.
 The willing suspension of disbelief that is deemed an essential prerequisite to absorb a new concept, was already in place.
 Despite the conditioning though, the first onslaught of the thought caught me unawares.
 I was hopelessly confused.
 But I’m tenacious.
 I began reading it immediately again, as soon as I finished it.
 It became a matter of pride… of duty almost… to understand something my mom admired.
 The process of understanding has continued over the years.